-Table 6: CCM Email Parameters
+Table 32: CCM Email Parameters

-Parameter Name Description Email address for sending certificate and other alerts Email address to which important alerts like certifi- cate renewal failure, acquisition success and other are sent.
-Field is required to be set if any Let's Encrypt certificate is expected to be used From email address for sending alerts Email address used for From in email alerts, system default is used if empty.
+Parameter Name Description Email address for sending certificate and other alerts Email address to which important alerts like certificate renewal failure, acquisition success and other are sent.
+Field is required to be set if any Let's Encrypt certifi- cate is expected to be used From email address for sending alerts Email address used for From in email alerts, system default is used if empty.
 SMTP email server address server for sending alerts Set the SMTP server address, that emails from CCM will be sent to.
 Note: when ABC SBC is running in container, mail relay on localhost is not available and external mail server has to be used.
 SMTP mail server port Set the SMTP mail server port.
 Use secure connection to SMTP mailserver Set if the SMTP connection to mailserver should be encrypted using TLS or STARTTLS.
-CMTD mail common and and action Use 'off' to disable the authentication, or 'on' to en- SMTP mail server authentication able it and choose auth type automatically.
-Username for SMTP authentication.
+CMTD 21 Use 'off' to disable the authentication, or 'on' to en- SMTP mail server able it and choose auth type automatically. authentication Username for SMTP authentication.
 Set the username for SMTP authentication, if authen- tication is enabled.
 Password for SMTP authentication Set the password for SMTP authentication, if authen- tication is enabled.

-22.7 Certbot Parameters
+5.13.7 Certbot Parameters